GabelHub/FAMoS/README.md

 FAMoS provides an automated and unbiased model selection algorithm that aims at determining the most appropriate subset of model parameters to describe a specific data set.
-It only needs three inputs:

-  - A vector containing all parameters
-  - A cost function that calculates the negative log-likelihood for a given parameter set
-  - The number of data points used for analysis

-Due to its flexibility with respect to the cost function, the FAMoS can be used for nonlinear problems such as ordinary and partial differential equations.
+Due to its flexibility with respect to the cost/optimisation function, FAMoS can handle many different mathematical structures, including for example regression models and ODEs.

 ## Installation